w-bonelli/w-bonelli.github.io/_posts/2019-12-4-spirography.md

 > I wonder if someone could come up with some hand-wavy argument as to why this behaves this way?
 In any case, you can try it out at Desmos [here](https://www.desmos.com/calculator/yjayzmpgzr)."

-These things are kind of beautiful.
-I don't recall ever drawing one when I was a kid.
+I don't recall ever drawing one of these when I was a kid.
 To make up for it, I've tried to reason through the question with the help of [D3.js](https://d3js.org/).
-(Let me know if I got anything wrong, please!)

-If you haven't clicked on the [Desmos link](https://www.desmos.com/calculator/yjayzmpgzr) yet, I encourage you to fiddle with it and see if you can get a sense for how it works.
+If you haven't clicked on the [Desmos link](https://www.desmos.com/calculator/yjayzmpgzr) yet, fiddle with it and see if you can get a sense for how it works!

 ---